intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_inference.md

     We recommand installing all dependencies by ``pip install --pre --upgrade bigdl-nano[pytorch,inference]``, because you may run into version issues if you install dependencies manually.

-    For the case you only need inference optimization from IPEX (Intel® Extension for PyTorch*) or TorchScript, you could just install BigDL-Nano for PyTorch through ``pip install --pre --upgrade bigdl-nano[pytorch]``.
+    For the case you do not need the optimizations from INC, OpenVINO, or ONNXRuntime (e.g. you only want to use multi-instance inference, optimization from IPEX (Intel Extension for PyTorch) or TorchScript, etc.), you could just install BigDL-Nano for PyTorch through ``pip install --pre --upgrade bigdl-nano[pytorch]``.
 ```

 ## Graph Mode Acceleration